Isle of Wight Guru

 32. Isle of Wight Garden Centres

 There are plenty of garden centres on the Isle of Wight, but Busy Bee Garden Centre in Ryde is notable for its size.
 It is one of those garden centres where it takes you a while to find the plants, once you've wandered past the vases, kitchen gadgets, duvet covers and coats.
-It's good fun at Christmas with things like singing penguins which raise money for local charities.
+It's good fun at Christmas with things like singing penguins that raise money for local charities.

 Other options include Medina Garden Centre and Thompson's.